deekshith000007/WebApp/README.md

 Understand how to enable and start the Docker service, ensuring it runs smoothly in the background.

 5. Setting Up Jenkins
-Installing Jenkins: Step-by-step instructions for installing Jenkins.
+Installing Jenkins: Step-by-step instructions for installing Jenkins.<br>
-Configuring for Maven and GitHub Integration: Set up Jenkins to work seamlessly with Maven and GitHub.
+Configuring for Maven and GitHub Integration: Set up Jenkins to work seamlessly with Maven and GitHub.<br>
-Setting Up a Webhook: Learn how to configure webhooks to automate builds on code changes.
+Setting Up a Webhook: Learn how to configure webhooks to automate builds on code changes.<br>
 6. Deploying the WebApp
-Building the WebApp: Use Jenkins to build your application.
+Building the WebApp: Use Jenkins to build your application.<br>
-Deploying with Docker: Learn how to deploy your web application using Docker containers.
+Deploying with Docker: Learn how to deploy your web application using Docker containers.<br>
 Post-Build Actions: Manage Docker containers effectively after the build process.